Skip to Content

 How to avoid bank fees

-By doing a little research, you can usually find credit cards or checking accounts that don't charge an annual or monthly fees.
-For example, some banks waive the monthly fee for checking accounts that receive at least one direct deposit per month.
+By doing a little research, you can usually find checking accounts that don't charge annual or monthly fees.
+That’s the case for USAA Classic Checking.
+Some banks might have a requirement to waive the monthly fee for checking accounts, but it must receive at least one direct deposit per month.
+Most institutions will charge some type of fee for things like overdraft or NSF even if they don't charge you a monthly fee for having the account.